keptn-workshops/getting-started/README.md

 ![](images/dt_service_events.png)

 We can also verify the remediation action by investigating the time series chart for the response time of our service.
-In this chart you will se a decrease in response time starting at the moment where Keptn deployed the additional instances of our service:
+In this chart you will see a decrease in response time starting at the moment where Keptn deployed the additional instances of our service:

 ![](images/dt_problem_closed.png)